WordPress/WordPress-Documentation-Style-Guide/docs/3-language-grammar/capitalization.md

 # Capitalization

 WordPress follows American (US) English capitalization rules.
-In general, sentence case capitalization is used.
+In general, sentence-case capitalization is used.
 Sentence case capitalization means capitalizing the first word of a sentence or a phrase and the proper nouns.

 ## General do's and don'ts